Andrei Melyukh: Murders and robberies

-Melyukh's modus operandi consisted of staking out for potential victims at a convience store on Lenin Avenue and Engels Street during daylight hours, singling out elderly women who carried bags of groceries.
+Melyukh's modus operandi consisted of staking out for potential victims at a convenience store on Lenin Avenue and Engels Street during daylight hours, singling out elderly women who carried bags of groceries.
 When he found a suitable victim, he would follow her home and then break in, hitting on the back of the head with a brick before stealing their belongings.
-Several of Melyukh's victims managed to survive, but were unable to remember their attacker's face.
+Several of Melyukh's victims managed to survive but were unable to remember their attacker's face.

-Melyukh's first recorded attack took place an undisclosed date in 2000, when he attacked a woman named Ella Dergachyova and stole items worth 3,000 rubles.
+Melyukh's first recorded attack took place on an undisclosed date in 2000 when he attacked a woman named Ella Dergachyova and stole items worth 3,000 rubles.
 In September 2001, he attacked 77-year-old Irina Kruglova and stole 100 rubles, but this time, the attack proved fatal.

-On October 3, Melyukh committed two attacks in the same day: he first robbed 79-year-old Serafima Bondar and stole 20 rubles and a kilo of apples, before proceeding to kill 60-year-old Lyudmila Mironova later in the day, from whom he took a bag of groceries.
+On 3 October, Melyukh committed two attacks in the same day: he first robbed 79-year-old Serafima Bondar and stole 20 rubles and a kilo of apples, before proceeding to kill 60-year-old Lyudmila Mironova later in the day, from whom he took a bag of groceries.

-On October 12, Raisa Buzuyeva, the mother of the Chief of Department of Internal Affairs of Chelyabinsk, was killed in an assault.
+On 12 October, Raisa Buzuyeva, the mother of the Chief of the Department of Internal Affairs of Chelyabinsk, was killed in an assault.
 On November 16, 86-year-old Liya Mayzel, a retired professor and former dean of the Chelyabinsk State Pedagogical University, was murdered in similar circumstances and robbed of 200 rubles.
 After this killing, the regional prosecutor's office got involved and panic began to take over the city's residents.

-A break in the case came not long after, as one of Melyukh's surviving victims, 70-year-old Nadezhda Elizarova, told detectives that she had struck by a man wearing a camouflage jacket.
+A break in the case came not long after, as one of Melyukh's surviving victims, 70-year-old Nadezhda Elizarova, told detectives that she had been struck by a man wearing a camouflage jacket.
 Using this information, operatives were stationed at the Chelyabinsk Railway Station and checked all men wearing similar attire.

-On February 8, 2002, Melyukh attempted to rob 75-year-old Pavla Shlykova, but she did not lose consciousness after being hit on the head and was able to call for help.
+On 8 February 2002, Melyukh attempted to rob 75-year-old Pavla Shlykova, but she did not lose consciousness after being hit on the head and was able to call for help.
 Later that day, Melyukh was arrested by police officers Yevgeny Rusinov and Talgat Sirazhitdinov, who were patrolling the area and accidentally stumbled across him.
 Whilst he fiercely resisted cooperating initially, he ultimately confessed to the crimes during an interview with investigators working on the case.